 There are 10 schools from the Lancashire TARDiS (Tarleton and Rural District) primary school cluster that have taken/are taking part in the project.
 These include Bretherton Endowed C of E Primary School, Holmeswood Methodist Primary School, Tarleton Community Primary School, Tarleton Holy Trinity CE Primary School, Mere Brow C of E Primary School, Banks St Stephen's Primary School, Rufford C of E Primary School, Banks Methodist Primary School, Hoole St Michael CE Primary School, and Hesketh with Becconsall All Saints C of E Primary School.

-Overall, we have had 210 primary school pupils take part in the project so far, with 28 of these pupils coming from Bretherton Endowed C of E Primary School.
-Summary results for the pupils from Bretherton Endowed C of E Primary School are presented in this report.
+Overall, we have had 210 primary school pupils take part in the project so far.
+Summary results for these pupils are presented in this report.

 Demographics: